Best workflow software for growing teams

 Project management software tracks one-time initiatives with unique milestones and end dates.
 Building a product.
 Launching a campaign.
 Planning an event.
 These are unique.

+Using project management for workflows forces you to duplicate boards for each instance.
+It works but creates administrative chaos.
 Different tools for different jobs.
 Understanding this distinction prevents the most common software selection mistake.

-Can business users really build workflows without IT?
+Can business users build workflows without IT?

 With modern no-code tools, yes.
 That’s the whole point.